ajv-validator/ajv/index.md

 With [option `useDefaults`](#options) Ajv will assign values from `default` keyword in the schemas of `properties` and `items` (when it is the array of schemas) to the missing properties and items.

+With the option value `"empty"` properties and items equal to `null` or `""` (empty string) will be considered missing and assigned defaults.

 This option modifies original data.

-__Please note__: by default the default value is inserted in the generated validation code as a literal (starting from v4.0), so the value inserted in the data will be the deep clone of the default in the schema.
+__Please note__: the default value is inserted in the generated validation code as a literal, so the value inserted in the data will be the deep clone of the default in the schema.

-If you need to insert the default value in the data by reference pass the option `useDefaults: "shared"`.

-Inserting defaults by reference can be faster (in case you have an object in `default`) and it allows to have dynamic values in defaults, e.g. timestamp, without recompiling the schema.
-The side effect is that modifying the default value in any validated data instance will change the default in the schema and in other validated data instances.
-See example 3 below.

 Example 1 (`default` in `properties`):